Classify cases (set attribute values to record information)

 When you auto code by Username, the cases are assigned to the classification 'Facebook User', 'Twitter User' or 'YouTube User', and profile information about the user is stored as attribute values on the cases.

 NOTE When you are working with a dataset containing data you imported from spreadsheets or text files, you must use a different method to create classified cases.

 Review the cases in a classification

 - In Navigation View, under Cases, click Case Classifications, and then click the classification.

-The classifications are displayed in List View.
-Click the disclosure triangle to see the cases in the classification, and again to see the attributes and attribute values for a case.
+The cases are displayed in List View.
+Click the Expand button to review the attribute values for a case.